 A series of private courtyards for residents are located along the south side of the site providing a visual link to the public promenade with rows of trees.
 A multi-storey car park is proposed for access to the site, which also helps screen the scheme from the railway line.

-2007 British Home Awards - Commendation for Housing Project of the Year
+2007 British Home Awards - Commended for Housing Project of the Year

-2004 Winner of International RIBA Waterside Housing Competition
+2004 RIBA International Waterside Housing Competition - Winner